Return to autoimmune brain disorder page.

 The anti-GQ1b antibody is often associated with acute paresis of the ocular muscles.
 Thus it is an autoimmune disorder that causes eye muscle weakness.
+This antibody interacts with the peripheral nerve ganglioside is the one that interacts with the peripheral nerve ganglioside, Gq1b.
+G1qb is expressed at neuromuscular junctions, sensory nerves, and proximal segments of crainal nerves.

 The antibody has been found in: